 In 1447, during the great fire of Poznań, the church was destroyed.
 At that time the care of the parish was personally taken over by king Kazimierz Jagiellończyk, who at the same time took away the church from Dominicans.
 The restored church was reopened in 1470.
-A year later it was given the dignity of the collegiate.
+A year later, it was raised to the rank of a collegiate church on the initiative of Bishop Andrzej Bniński.
 In 1555 king Sigismund Augustus donated patronage of the church to the municipality of Poznań.

 In 1657 the Swedish army set fire to the church, which caused the burning of the whole interior.
 After a refit of 1661, the gothic corpus of the temple survived in almost unchanged state until June 3, 1773, when a thunderbolt caused a fire which nearly devastated the collegiate.
 Then in 1777, while trying to rebuild, one of the walls collapsed.
 What remained was burned by another fire in 1780.
 At that time the parish took over the church after the Jesuits, and abandon the renovation of the ruined collegiate church.
 The remains of the church were demolished in 1802.